Article first published March 2016, updated April 2019

 · Don’t miss this

 Also, check out this post of 80+ words to improve your email campaigns.

 Create a sense of urgency in your CTA

 Pair an active and urgent word

-Now you need to break out active words.
 Words like “Shop” and “Act” are examples of active words that motivate subscribers.
-Now, pair that active word with an urgent one.
+Pair that active word with an urgent one.
 For example, “Show Now” or “Act Fast.”

 You can use more than two words, but make sure you use a combination of active and urgent words for your call to action.